[ Page 4 ]

 opportunity and would definitely do it again." - Jamie Kilcoyne, Lighting

-by Decatur's Golden K (Kiwanis) and the Millikin School of Theatre
+produced by Decatur's Golden K (Kiwanis) and the Millikin School of

 Horses" by Kathryn Schultz Miller.

-evening four young people don't want to go home just yet.
-One invents
+a summer evening four young people don't want to go home just yet.

-a game of "wish upon a star" which demands that each friend
+One invents a game of "wish upon a star" which demands that

-tell a life story in which the others can take roles and help the
+each friend tell a life story in which the others can take roles and

-central characters achieve their goals.
-One rides his intergalactic
+help the central characters achieve their goals.
+One rides his

-bicycle through the asteroid belt to a distant plant to discover and
+intergalactic bicycle through the asteroid belt to a distant plant to

-defend against hostile beings.
-Another wishes for his twin brother to
+discover and defend against hostile beings.
+Another wishes for his

-help him solve the day-to-day problems of schoolwork.
-His wish is
+twin brother to help him solve the day-to-day problems of schoolwork.

-granted until he discovers his unique talents and chooses to be
+His wish is granted until he discovers his unique talents and chooses

-who struggles to be normal in her family of artists find that vision
+one who struggles to be normal in her family of artists find that

-improves when horses really can be blue.
-Each person's story helps
+vision improves when horses really can be blue.
+Each person's story

 tribulations of grow up, gaining self-confidence and making friends.